 Dr. W. Ronald Hudson visited the Netherlands to meet with the Dutch Government and Grontmij Engineers.
 He held several meetings and arranged for the development of a cooperative information exchange program.
 Dr. Hudson also visited with the Puebla Department of Public Roads, Puebla, Mexico, and the American University in Puebla, Mexico.
 Cooperative information exchange programs are being developed with them.
 Dr. Hudson also delivered a set of invited talks while there.
 Dr. Hudson attended the Conference on Management of Large-Scale Interdisciplinary Research programs in Los Angeles.
 He participated in several sessions.
-Dr. Hudson also visited South Africa to give a paper at an international conference and to hold several meetings on lowcost roads.
+Dr. Hudson also visited South Africa to give a paper at an international conference and to hold several meetings on low-cost roads.
+He also visited Brazilia, Brazil and discussed cooperative research with the Geipot Research group and the University of Brazilia.